astropy/astropy/docs/install.rst

-Building the documentation is typically not necessary unless you are developing code or documentation or do not have internet access, because the latest (and archive) versions of Astropy's documentation are available at `docs.astropy.org <https://docs.astropy.org>`_ .
+Building the documentation is typically not necessary unless you are developing code or documentation or do not have internet access, because the stable, latest, and archived versions of Astropy's documentation are available at `docs.astropy.org <https://docs.astropy.org>`_ .
 The process is described in :ref:`astropy-dev:builddocs`.